Applied Crisis Management in Procurement

 This rule is a champion of all don'ts.

-Many companies tend to suppress their suppliers instead of looking at their own business to generate new revenues or change failed practices and behaviors.
-2-3-5% of extra discounts at the cost of backstabbed partnership could be easily replaced with up to 100% savings from eliminating wasteful needs.
+Many companies suppress their suppliers instead of examining their business to generate new revenues or change failed practices and behaviors.
+2-3-5% of extra discounts at the cost of a backstabbed partnership could be easily replaced with up to 100% savings from eliminating wasteful needs.

 Suppliers cannot always be the sole source of efficiencies and patch holes in your company's balance sheet with their funding.